-Revenues from operations for the three months ended July 31, 2010 and 2009 were \$26,960 and \$67,947 respectively.
-The decline in quarterly revenues is primarily attributable to a decline in CinnergenTM retail wholesale orders.
+Revenues from operations for the three months ended July 31, 2011 and 2010 were \$19,762 and \$26,960, respectively.
+The decrease in quarterly revenue is primarily attributable to the reinitiation of sales of CinnergenTM and the standard slow-down observed during summer months.